dev-protocol/initto/src/posts/what-is-protocol.md

 If you have an idea for an open source project but lack funds or funding to accomplish your goals, Dev Protocol may be the tool for you.

-You can also create monetizing service on the web for users such as Authors and Patrons.
+You can also create monetizing services on the web for users such as Authors and Patrons.
 There is no need to pay commission for the protocol, and no restriction like API limit.
 You can work as a Maintainer to develop a protocol itself.
 There aren’t so many codes required.

-We have a more consise overview of Dev Protocol in our documentation here: [https://docs.devprotocol.xyz/dev-protocol/](https://docs.devprotocol.xyz/dev-protocol/)
+We have a more concise overview of Dev Protocol in our documentation here: [https://docs.devprotocol.xyz/dev-protocol/](https://docs.devprotocol.xyz/dev-protocol/)

 For those who want to know more about Dev Protocol, I’m preparing an article about decentralized protocols for my next entry.